NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/SlicerAstroUpdate/README.md

 based on traditional 2D input/output hardware, and visual analytics capabilities.

-For more informations refer to this [link](https://github.com/Punzo/SlicerAstro/wiki#slicerastro-publications).
+For more information refer to this [link](https://github.com/Punzo/SlicerAstro/wiki).

 [punzo]: https://github.com/Punzo